emilyjspencer/Notes/React/reactnotes.md

 ```html
 <Route path="/" exact>
 ```
-so that a particular component is rendered only when on a particulr page, in the example above, when on the homepage
+so that a particular component is rendered only when on a particular page, in the example above, when on the homepage